 As of this writing, Squash is only available for macOS.

 The app is not free, one-time cost is $15.00.
 You are able to get it from the Mac App Store.
 If you want to try it out first, you can get the trial version from the official Squash website.

 Squash is also available on Setapp.
 Setapp is a monthly subscription for Mac apps.
-It has 7 days trial and later $9.99 per month.
+It has 7-day trial and later $9.99 per month.
 Once you subscripted it, you are allowed to use all apps on it for free, including Squash 2.

 It all depends on your needs.
-If you need to upload a lot of images every day in your work, send the images by email, or you have to work on the documents which also contains many images, you’ll appreciate what the Squash app has to offer.
+If you need to upload a lot of images every day in your work, send the images by email, or have to work on documents that also contain many images, you’ll appreciate what the Squash app has to offer.

 Before using Squash, I used several tools together to compress, rename, and convert images.
 But now I don’t need and I found Squash really a time-saver and surely it’s a productivity app for me at the moment.

 $15 dollars is not cheap for a compressing tool, but considering how often I use it and the time it saves for me, it’s definitely worth the price tag.

 You can find many tools for image compressing on the Internet.
 But Squash remains the most beautiful and I’d confidently say that it’s the best image-compressing app.
 Try it and see how it works for you.